mailgun/mailgun.js/docs/README.md

     }
     */
     ```
-    2. The second option of navigation is to provide properties 'limit' and 'skip' in the query.
-This way uses only in a few places for now:
+    2. The second option of navigation is to provide properties `limit` and `skip` in the query.
+Currently this way is being used only in a few places:
-      - mg.domains.list()
+      - `mg.domains.list()`
-      - mg.domains.domainCredentials.list()
+      - `mg.domains.domainCredentials.list()`
-      - mg.routes.list()
+      - `mg.routes.list()`
-      - mg.webhooks.list()
+      - `mg.webhooks.list()`

-    The main idea here is quite simple you just need to provide how many records from the start of a list you want to skip and how many to receive.
-You can do it using the query parameter in each method.
+    The main idea here is quite simple, you just need to provide how many records from the start of a list you want to skip and how many to receive.
+You can do it with the query parameter in each method.
     Example:
     ```js
     const listDomainCredentials = await client.domains.domainCredentials.list(